cultural-impact-of-warfare

 Ninja Support at the Battle of Sekigahara (1600)

-While the main battle of Sekigahara featured large-scale infantry clashes, Tokugawa Ieyasu made extensive use of shinobi from both Iga and Koka for reconnaissance and sabotage.
-One key operation involved a squad of thirty ninjas who swam across a river with waterproofed shuriken in oiled clutches.
+While the main Battle of Sekigahara featured large-scale infantry clashes, Tokugawa Ieyasu made extensive use of shinobi from both Iga and Koka for reconnaissance and sabotage.
+One key operation involved a squad of thirty ninjas who swam across a river with waterproofed shuriken in oiled cloth pouches.
 They infiltrated the Western Army's camp, used kunai to cut tent ropes and loosen horse pickets, causing chaos before the dawn assault.
 Another team climbed the castle walls of Gifu using ninjato as footholds and carrying bo staffs to vault over parapets.
-These actions helped Tokugawa secure key positions.
-After the battle, the surviving ninjas of the Iga clan were granted land and became ceremonial guards of the Tokugawa shogunate, effectively ending their combat role.
+These actions helped Tokugawa secure key positions and reduce the effectiveness of enemy response times.

 External source: Battle of Sekigahara